-- Using the "The Vegetable and Fruit Rainbow Chart", review the phytonutrient colors and which parts of the body they support. - Next, draw or match vegetables and fruits to the body parts that they support.
-For example, draw apples near the brain, broccoli near the eyes, and garlic near the stomach. - Circle the vegetables and fruits you like to eat.
+- Using the "The Vegetable and Fruit Rainbow Chart", review the phytonutrient colors and which parts of the body they support. - Next, glue the vegetable and fruit cut outs to the body parts that they support.
+For example, glue the apple near the brain, broccoli near the eyes, and garlic near the stomach. - Circle the vegetables and fruits you like to eat.
 Notice that there are many different vegetables and fruits you can eat to support each part of your body.